jmadden/twilio-sms-for-google-sheets/README.md

     The `DateFormat` you should keep the same value that is in the image.

     The `spreadsheetUrl` is the URL back over in your spreadsheet browser tab.
-Copy the full URL except for anything after the word edit.
+Copy the full URL except for anything after the word "edit". **NOTE!**: When you first run this script your spreadsheet should request edit access for the script, as if you're sharing editing rights another user.
+You should allow this or the script won't work.

     ![Sheet Properties Example](/assets/images/SheetProperties.png)